 There’s no better way to title an introduction post than by telling it like it is.
 I wrote this introduction mostly for myself, to help myself focus this blog, but if it also helps someone just stumbling around my blog to get interested in reading what I write, then I’ve killed two birds with one stone (not that I condone violence or anything).

 I started this blog summer 2014 to write about my experiences abroad with the Federation of German-American Clubs (VDAC, if you want to look them up) scholarship program in Hamburg, Germany.
 When I got back to the States in fall 2015, I wanted to write about my experiences as a study-abroad alum permanently interested in Germany–where it’s been and where it will go–as well as my new perspective of the United States and its relationships to other countries.
 I kept it up alright, but was less inspired throughout the hum-drum of working life than I thought I would be.
 I went back to taking things for granted that surprised me about the US when I was fresh back.
 Still, my interest in Germany cannot disappear, partially because I continued to feel part German and speak it as my primary language at home.
 It’s what lead me to apply to grad schools abroad, hoping to add to both my language skills and experiences.

-Thus, as of Fall 2016, I am pursuing my PhD in (you guessed it) Germany.
-I’m lucky enough to go back and be studying in Berlin, Germany for at least three years.
+Thus, as of Fall 2016, I was pursuing my PhD in (you guessed it) Germany.
+I was lucky enough to go back and be studying in Berlin, Germany for at least three years.
 It’s a city I know very well and hope to get to know even better.
-I also hope to pick up a few more readers along the way, and to continue developing my ability to express ideas about culture and society.